google/flexbox-layout/.github/issue_template.md

 ## Link to code
 *Please link to the code we can use to reproduce this issue.*
-*A complete project we can build/run is more preferred, if not, please show* *us relevant code*
+*A complete project we can build/run is preferred, if you can't provide one, please show* *us relevant code*